makrai/notes/kratzer88-stage-level-individual-level-pred.md

 over spatiotemporal locations must appear in the res trictive clause of every tensed sentence whose mafn predicate is stage-level.
 This ftact ts importtant for our discussion of _when_-cltauses throughout this paper.
-Take the fo11owing example from sectton 2.
+Take the fallowing example from sectton 2.
 (76)

 When Mary speaks French, she speaks It well